KrainskiL/Nash.jl/docs/src/index.md

 ## Payoff profile and best reply

 To get payoff profile for game with mixed strategies use `get_payoff` function.
-Payoffs for 3-players game defined in Games definition section with 0.5 probability for all players actions:
+Payoffs for previously-defined random 3-players game with 0.5 probability for all players actions are as follows:

 ```julia
 get_payoff(game,[[0.5,0.5],[0.5,0.5],[0.5,0.5]])